An analytic theory of convolutional neural network inverse problems solvers: Numerical Experiments

 \subsection{Analytical formula and neural networks}

 \paragraph{Case-by-case neural outputs prediction} We verify that trained networks approximate the LE-MMSE estimator, by comparing their outputs to the formula in~\cref{theorem:local_trans_estimator}.
 The PSNR between the trained UNet2D, the formula and the ground truth are reported in~\cref{fig:neural_vs_analytical_unet2d_patch_5}.
 The reconstruction quality (orange and blue curves) degrades as noise level increases, which is expected as noise makes the problem harder.
-However, the PSNR between neural networks and the analytical formula (green curves) remains high ($\gtrsim 25$ dB) across all noise levels, indicating a strong alignment between the two.
+However, the PSNR between neural networks and the analytical formula (green curves) remains high (\(\gtrsim 25\) dB) across all noise levels, indicating a strong alignment between the two.
 Similar behavior is observed in~\cref{tab:neural_vs_analytical_psnr} for other architectures and datasets.
+For completeness, we also report the SSIM and LPIPS metrics in~\cref{fig:supp_ssim_lpips}.

 We provide extensive numerical results on various settings (architectures, datasets, tasks, physics-agnostic/aware, patch sizes) in~\cref{sec:supp_neural_vs_analytical}.
 These results confirm that \emph{trained neural networks closely approximate the analytical LE-MMSE estimator}.
 It is remarkable that different architectures consistently yield a similar output, as shown in~\cref{fig:teaser,fig:qualitative_neural_vs_analytical_patch_5,fig:qualitative_neural_vs_analytical_patch_7,fig:qualitative_neural_vs_analytical_patch_9,fig:qualitative_neural_vs_analytical_patch_11}.